 Eating foods high in B vitamins, selenium, iodine, vitamin D and zinc will support a healthy thyroid.
 Here’s a guide to foods that are rich in these thyroid-supporting nutrients, as well as four foods you should do your best to avoid.

-Step into the new year with a healthier thyroid — your feet will thank you!
+Step out with a healthier thyroid — your feet will thank you!

 Editor’s note: Did you know that when you take your body from acid to alkaline you can boost your energy, lose weight, soothe digestion, avoid illness and achieve wellness?
 Click here to discover The Alkaline Secret to Ultimate Vitality and revive your life today!